Bergen County NJ Domestic Violence Lawyers

 Domestic Violence and Family Law Attorneys with Offices in Hackensack, New Jersey

-At Townsend, Tomaio & Newmark, our seasoned attorneys come from diverse backgrounds, many of whom have served in positions within the New Jersey Family Court System.
-With a specialization in divorce and family law, we have dedicated our lives and careers solely to this area of practice in order to garner as much knowledge and experience as possible.
+At Townsend, Tomaio & Newmark, our seasoned attorneys come from diverse backgrounds, many of whom have served within the New Jersey Family Court System.
+With a specialization in divorce and family law, we have dedicated our lives and careers solely to this area of practice to garner as much knowledge and experience as possible.
 Utilizing our extensive and diversified experience in the realm of family law, we collaborate to develop the most effective strategies that serve our clients’ needs, often dealing with overlapping issues such as divorce and domestic violence.
 At our firm, we adhere to a standard of exceptional professionalism but refuse to lose the person in the process.
 With our team behind you, you will find support, compassion, and continued guidance throughout the legal process, with a personalized approach tailored to suit your specific concerns and priorities.
-To discuss your case with a member of our skilled legal team, contact our Bergen County offices at 201-285-5985.
+To discuss your case with a member of our skilled legal team, contact our Bergen County offices at 201-397-1750.
 Consultations are always provided free of charge.

 Domestic Violence and Abuse in New Jersey